What is the Portfolio Management Team?

 Who makes decisions about opening and closing schools in Denver?

 The Denver Public School Board makes all new school and closure decisions.
 The Board is also responsible for charter and innovation renewal decisions.
-Learn more about them at Board.dpsk12.org.
+Learn more about them at DPS Board of Education.

 Who can attend a charter school?